 Frequently Asked Questions

-In over 60 years of providing recycling services to London and the UK, we’ve helped provide answers to a lot of queries.
-Find the answers to to some of the most commonly asked right here.
+In over 60 years of providing recycling services to London and the UK we’ve helped provide answers to a lot of queries.
+Find the answers to to some of the most commonly asked questions right here.

-Incineration or sending waste material to Energy from Waste Facilities is an option that we only use when necessary in order to divert non-recyclable waste form landfill.
-Energy from waste destroys much of the material that goes through the process but not all materials entirely destroyed and what is still produces a further waste material in the form of tonnes of ash.
+Energy from waste destroys much of the material that goes through the process, but incineration does produce a further waste material in the form of tonnes of ash.
 This ash is used by construction companies and the like for use as aggregate for use in projects such as road building.

-A MRF is a Materials Recovery Facility.
+A MRF is a materials recovery facility.
 This is where all segregated waste goes to be further sorted and baled for recycling.
 Our MRF is composed of a series of roll screens, infrared optical sorting equipment, magnets, and eddy currents that sort waste through different air tunnels.
-This allows waste to be detected and effectively segregated into the more specific streams of: paper, card, metals, glass and plastics.
+This allows waste to be detected and effectively segregated into the more specific streams of: paper, cardboard, metals, glass and plastics.